TikhonJelvis/RL-book/book/chapter1/chapter1.md

 Since distributions are implicit in the code, the *intentions* of the code aren't clear and it is hard to write code that generalizes over distributions.
 Distributions are absolutely crucial for machine learning, so this is not a great starting point.

 #### A Distribution Interface
-\index{interfaces}

 To address these problems, let's define an abstraction for probability distributions.

 How do we represent a distribution in code?
 What can we *do* with distributions?
 That depends on exactly what kind of distribution we're working with.
 If we know something about the structure of a distribution — perhaps it's a Poisson distribution where $\lambda=5$, perhaps it's an empirical distribution with set probabilities for each outcome — we could do quite a bit: produce an exact Probability Distribution Function (PDF) or Cumulative Distribution Function (CDF), calculate expectations and do various operations efficiently.
 But that isn't the case for all the distributions we work with!
 What if the distribution comes from a complicated simulation?
 At the extreme, we might not be able to do anything except draw samples from the distribution.

-Sampling is the least common denominator.
+Sampling\index{probability!sampling} is the least common denominator.
 We can sample distributions where we don't know enough to do anything else, and we can sample distributions where we know the exact form and parameters.
 Any abstraction we start with for a probability distribution needs to cover sampling, and any abstraction that requires more than just sampling will not let us handle all the distributions we care about.

 In Python, we can express this idea with a class:
-\index{classes!abstract classes}
+\index{abstract classes}

 ``` python
 from abc import ABC, abstractmethod